bbanting/budgettool/README.md

     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
 - [ ] Change to sqlite3
-  - select entries from database
-  - insert entries into database
   - delete entries

 ## Notes